HPU Pump Motors Are Continuously Running

 B. The hydraulic fluid should be at normal operating temperatures of 110 to 120

-C. Insure that fluid accumulators are properly charged per the manufacturer’s instructions.
+C. Ensure that fluid accumulators are properly charged per the manufacturer’s instructions.

 D. The turbine should be reset, if possible, to approximate normal system flow.

-Be sure to have a MD&A Control Systems representative on hand to guide the calibration.
+Be sure to have an MD&A Turbine and Generator Controls Division representative on hand to guide the calibration.
 To properly set a relief valve proceed as follows: (Repeat for both pumping loops.)